huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dms_product.md

 ## Argument Reference

 * `region` - (Optional) The region in which to obtain the dms products.
-If omitted, the provider-level region will work as default.
+If omitted, the provider-level region will be used.

 * `engine` - (Required) Indicates the name of a message engine.